 5. Aussie Rules Football (17.9 %)

-Aussie Rules Football is the only sport in the list that is born in Australia and we remain the only country in the world to play in professionally.
+Aussie Rules Football is the only sport in the list that is born in Australia.
+In fact we remain the only country in the world to play in professionally.
 Born in the southern states of Victoria, South Australia, Western Australia and Tasmania where it is often more of a religion than a sport, Aussie Rules and the AFL has expanded significantly into Queensland and NSW with the teams from these states having great success in the national competition.

 Although junior participation is at 17.9% ‘Aussie Rules’ remains one of Australia’s great sporting traditions.
 To learn how to play ‘Aussie Rules’, try a Aussie Rules Skills Program (for kids aged 6-16).

 6. Rugby League

-Another great footballing code, embraced by Australians, is Rugby League, and is the sixth of our most popular team sports for kids in Australia.
+Another great footballing code, embraced by Australians, is Rugby League.
+It is the sixth of our most popular team sports for kids in Australia.
 Again, Australia has long been the #1 team in the world dominating World Cups and having the strongest national competition.

 Just as AFL dominates the southern states, Rugby League is loved in NSW and Queensland but has also expanded due the success of the Melbourne Storm.
 Rugby League is a fast and tough sport with a strong history and a bright future.

 To learn how to play Rugby League try a Rugby League Skills Program (for kids aged 6-16).

-Other popular sports include Rugby Union, Hockey, Baseball and Volleyball and all offer great grass root organisations and coaching clinics to teach kids the skills of the game and meet new friends.
+Other popular sports include Rugby Union, Hockey, Baseball and Volleyball.
+All offer great grass root organisations and coaching clinics to teach kids the skills of the game and meet new friends.